jimrybarski/autogram/README.md

 ## Inspiration

 In the mid- to late-nineties, I remember finding a website where dozens of autograms were listed, with hundreds of solutions to each.
+Most notably, it claimed that the list contained *all possible solutions*.
 Two decades later, it occurred to me that it would be a fun problem to solve.
 I can't find that original website anymore, but if you happen to be the author, PLEASE reach out.
 I'd love to know how your solution worked.
 Especially since it must have been radically more performant given how slowly my own program runs, and how much slower computers were back then.

 I also did this partly to learn Rust better.